puppetlabs/puppetdb/documentation/api/query/v4/nodes.markdown

 ## `GET /v4/nodes`

 This will return all nodes matching the given query.
-Deactivated nodes aren't included in the response.
+Deactivated and expired nodes aren't included in the response.

 ### URL Parameters